VETERINARY MEDICINE: SMALL ANIMAL RESPIRATORY AND CARDIOVASCULAR RADIOLOGY

 Course meets the requirements for 18 RACE hours of continuing education credit for veterinary technicians and veterinarians in jurisdictions which recognize AAVSB's RACE approval.
 However, participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery.

-RACE Subject Category: Scientific; Delivery Method: Interactive Distance; Program Number 57-30488.
+RACE Subject Category: Medical; Delivery Method: Interactive Distance; Program Number 745147.